CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 Press both Robot Enabled and Control Enabled.
 At this point you can use the track bar to drive the Victor/Talon.

-.. note:: If you do connect the driver station, the Talon/Victor will FRC Lock again.
-At which point you can use the driver station to enable, and you no longer need to use the non-FRC Robot enable in Tuner.
+.. note:: If you do connect with a roboRIO, the Talon/Victor will FRC Lock again.
+At which point you must use the driver station to enable, and you no longer need to use the non-FRC Robot enable in Tuner.

 .. note:: Spacebar or enter can be used to clear the control tab and neutral the selected motor controller.